 Mexico’s Turtle TV

 In Tahiti, they call that little glass panel on the floor of your overwater bungalow “Tahitian Televsion.”
 In the Riviera Maya, I’d call this “Turtle Television.”
-And it beats the pants off anything you’d find on an actual television these days.
+And it beats the pants off anything you’ll find on an actual television these days.

-Last day in Cancun
+Last day in paradise

-I’m so glad I decided to make this return visit to Mexico and explore the Riviera Maya, it’s given me a whole new appreciation for the region.
+I’m so glad I decided to make this return visit to Mexico and explore the Riviera Maya.
+It’s given me a whole new appreciation for the region.

 Next time, I’ll head straight for the Riviera Maya